BUSINESS GAS COMPARISON

 - How much gas your business uses

-Once Bionic has this information, an energy expert will gather the best business gas tariffs from a panel of suppliers to help you make a more informed decision on what’s best for your business.
+Once we have this information, an energy expert will gather the best business gas rates from a panel of suppliers.
+To help you make a more informed decision on what’s best for your business, we'll talk you through the quotes and answer any questions.
+This is important as business energy contracts don't offer a cooling-off period.
+You need to be completely happy before you sign, or you’ll be locked into a contract you don’t want.

-Just let your energy expert know which deal you prefer, and they’ll start the switch.
+You then let us know which deal you prefer, and we'll start the switch.

 If you have a fixed contract with your current supplier, you won’t be able to sign a new deal until your current one is in its ‘renewal window’.
-And your new contract won’t start until your current one ends.
+Once signed, this new contract won’t begin until your current one ends.

-If you’re paying your supplier’s out-of-contract rates you can sign up with another supplier at any time and the switch could take as little as five days (depending upon the size of your business).
+If you’re paying your supplier’s out-of-contract rates, you can sign up with another supplier at any time, and the switch could take as little as five days (depending on the size of your business).
 For more information, check out our guide to small and micro business energy.

 Why switch business gas suppliers?

 Unlike with domestic gas contracts, there are no off-the-shelf tariffs for business gas.
-This is because there are huge differences in how and when businesses use gas and commercial contracts are designed to reflect these differences and meet the specific needs of each business.
+This is because there are huge differences in how and when businesses use gas.
+Commercial energy contracts are designed to reflect these differences and meet the specific needs of each business.

-But switching to a better-priced business gas tariff is a quick and easy way to cut costs that won’t impact on the day-to-day running of your business.
+If you think it's too much hassle, consider that switching to a better-priced business gas contract is a quick and easy way to cut costs.
+And, unlike other cost-cutting measures, it won’t impact the day-to-day running of your business.
 The gas still makes its way in through the existing pipes, meaning there’s no need for any digging or drilling at your workplace, and there’ll be no interruption to your supply.

-Switching to a new deal also means you can choose the type of tariff you’re on.
+Switching gas suppliers also means you can choose the type of tariff you’re on.

 If you move into a new business premises without sorting a new contract, you’ll be placed on deemed rates with the previous occupant’s supplier.

 If you’ve not switched for a while and let your last contract end without lining up a new one, you’ll be on your supplier’s out-of-contract rates.
-Both deemed and out-of-contract rates are more expensive than the rates you’ll get on a fixed contract.
+Both deemed and out-of-contract rates are more expensive than business gas rate you’ll get on a fixed contract.

-Switching to a fixed-rate contract usually means you’ll get the best business gas prices available.
+But switching to a fixed-rate contract usually means you’ll get the best business gas rates available.
 This type of contract also protects against price volatility and can help with your monthly budgeting.
-This is because the costs remain more or less the same (depending upon the amount of energy you use).
+This is because the costs remain more or less the same, depending on the amount of energy you use.

-On the other hand, you might prefer a flexible tariff, which could see your energy bills drop if there is a fall in wholesale gas prices, and your supplier passes on these savings.
-This type of tariff is riskier as your rates will go up if market rates increase.
+On the other hand, you might prefer a flexible tariff, which could see your energy bills drop if there is a fall in wholesale gas prices and your supplier passes on these savings.
+Variable tariffs are riskier as your rates will go up if market rates increase.

 One advantage of flexible tariffs is that some allow you to give just 30 days’ notice before switching.
 This could be ideal if you’re at premises with a short-term lease or run a pop-up shop.
 If you’re on a fixed tariff, you usually can’t get out of your contract until it expires.